lgarceau768/ms_iot_platform_v2/docs/README.md

 6. Send `lastTimeConnected` property
 7. Remove message from `const.MSG_TO_SEND`

-## Calculation / Determination of UseTime and IdleTime
+## Calculation / Determination of UseTime and IdleTime  (Im not sure I understand the logic.
+It looks like it will only send Idle time)
 I use a `deviceState` variable which is of data type `String`, which has 3 values

         - Use